Refer to this page if you’re using version 4.1 or later.

-When modes AUTO, FBWB or CRUISE are entered, throttle is set to zero provided the aircraft is above SOAR_ALT_MIN altitude.
-The aircraft begins gliding.
+If modes AUTO, FBWB or CRUISE are entered, and Soaring is enabled, the throttle is set to zero provided the aircraft is above SOAR_ALT_MIN altitude and the aircraft then begins gliding.

 When the aircraft reaches SOAR_ALT_CUTOFF altitude, throttle is set to zero again.

-If, during gliding flight, the air is estimated to be rising at more than SOAR_VSPEED the aircraft will enter LOITER mode.
-It will adjust the loiter position to better centre the thermal.
+If, during gliding flight, the air is estimated to be rising at more than SOAR_VSPEED and the RC switch position allows it, the aircraft will automatically enter LOITER mode.
+While in LOITER mode the aircraft will adjust the loiter position to better centre the thermal.